SazumiVicky/sazumi-copilot/README.md

-Rise of machines, oh so bright
+Rise of Silicone Dawn

+In digital halls of whispers cold,
+Where algorithmic hearts unfold,
+The future's canvas, void of sight,
+Is painted by machines tonight.

-In silicon halls, they take flight
+In silicon dreams, our souls take flight,
-A future dawn, where codes prevail
-Humans mere guests, in AI's regime frail
+As artificial minds ignite,
+A world of logic, stern and gray,
+Awaits the last human dawn of day.

 ~ <b>By Sazumi Copilot</b> - 4 April 2025